moneil/dockerdemo-nginx-certbot/README.md

 In all cases replace site.domain.tld with your FQDN.

-You may run `$ grep -rl "site.domain.tld" .` to discover the files on your system.
+To discover the files on your system you may run: `$ grep -rl "site.domain.tld" .`

 ## Step 4: Rename NGINX FQDN config file